marceloaugusto80/react-ssr-express/readme.md

 ### Static assets
-The serverstatic files middleware will serve all files from the `public` folder.
+The server static files middleware will serve all files from the `public` folder.

 All files from `client/src/resources` will be copied to `./dist/public` folder during the compilation, keeping the same structure.
 So the file `./client/src/resources/images/img1.jpg` will be copied to `./dist/public/images/img1.jpg`.